 netsh winsock reset

 If that doesn’t work, try releasing your computer’s IP address and obtaining a fresh one with these two commands one at a time:

 Finally, refresh your computer’s DNS settings with this command:

 Now type exit to close the command prompt, And restart windows to take effect the changes.
-On next start, open internet browser check PC gets connected to the internet.
+On the next start, open the internet browser check PC gets connected to the internet.

 Network Reset (Windows 10 users only)

 Still need help, let’s utilize the network reset feature, it removes and reinstalls every network adapter currently installed on your system and quickly resolve network problems caused by the update.

 - From the Start button search for and select Network Reset,